livewires/web-building/sessions/2-style.md

 Hopefully it is clear what this does… these lines select the tag `body` and sets the `background-color` to be `red`.

+**Note**: Do you see how `color` is missing the letter `u`.
+This is the American spelling, `CSS` won't work if you spell color like a Brit.

-Save your file and refresh the page…
+Head back to your browser and refresh the page…

 Has anything changed?
 No?
 At the moment your `HTML` doesn't know about the `CSS`, we need to tell it to load in `style.css`.